oskardolch/SteamCAD/docs/BUILD_INSTRUCTIONS.md

 Both the provided MS Windows builds were compiled with MinGW64.
 The tricky part is, that the SteamCAD.exe is linked to cairo.dll, which was build from Cairo source code.
 If you want to build SteamCAD using MinGW, you can use the delivered libcairo.dll.a binary file to link it to the delivered cairo.dll library.
-In this case it is just sufficient to create folder Build32 and Build64 under the SteamCAD root folder, copy the files cairo.dll and libcairo.dll.a to the corresponding BuildXX folder and issue the commands:
+In this case, you first need to extract Cairo source into "..\Cairo\cairo-1.14.8" directory.
+If you have a different version of Cairo, you must change the makefile.mingw and put the correct path to CAIROINC.
+Then you need to copy the file "cairo-features.h" from the SteamCAD\cairo\src" to "..\Cairo\cairo-1.14.8\src".
+Finally folders Build32 and Build64 under the SteamCAD root folder, copy the files cairo.dll and libcairo.dll.a to the corresponding BuildXX folder and issue the commands:
 ```
 > compile32
 ```